kyapwc/respondio-task/README.md

 The tasks' requirements are stated here: [Task Assessment](https://drive.google.com/file/d/1lIf-25aQ1-s2BtJegcPVcWfpPw0M3aF0/view?usp=sharing)

-Below is just general notes on thought process for the accessment tasks
+Below is just my individual thought process for the accessment tasks while answering it.

+Furthermore, the answer for [Task 3](#how-to-solve-high-volume-write-operations) is also included at the bottom.

 <a id="facebook-messenger-bot"></a>